 Let Our Defense Attorney Protect Your Rights

 When a police officer pulls you over for operating a vehicle under the influence, he/she may ask you to take a blood alcohol content (BAC) test in order to determine how much alcohol you had consumed prior to taking the wheel.
 The BAC test is available in three forms: a blood, breath and urine test.
 On occasion these BAC tests can provide inaccurate and false results, leaving you susceptible of having your rights violated in the process.

 You have the right to refuse these BAC tests in Ohio, although there are penalties involved is you decide to do so.
 If you or a loved one has been charged with a DUI/OVI and refused to participate in a BAC test, it’s important to immediately retain counsel from an experienced DUI defense attorney.
-At The Meadows Law Firm, our West Chester legal team have more than 45 years of collective experience representing a variety of DUI cases.
+At The Meadows Law Firm, our Butler County legal team have more than 45 years of collective experience representing a variety of DUI cases.

 Penalties For Refusing To Take A BAC Test